ankane/searchkick/README.md

 end
 ```

-After the reindex is complete (to prevent errors), tell the search query to use conversions.
+After the reindex is complete (to prevent errors), tell the search method to use conversions.

 ```ruby
 Product.search "Fat Free Milk", conversions: true